 For the same reason I’m continuing to keep my blog up-to-date.
-I started it to share what I was experiencing with my family and friends, but found it also really helped me psychologically when I was in so much pain.
-It’s become a bit of a forum for others suffering with Ledderhose and I’m glad to know that readers have found it helpful and informative.
+I started it to share what I was experiencing with my family and friends but found it also really helped me psychologically when I was in so much pain.
+It’s become a bit of a forum for others suffering from Ledderhose and I’m glad to know that readers have found it helpful and informative.

 Gary’s blog can be found here.